• About

 In his keynote address, Prof. Kola Oyedeji underscored the need to embrace digital technology in the medical diagnostic field.

-He called for intervention funds for the diagnostics profession in terms of practice with a special bank owned by the government just for the health sector; the likes of Bank of Industry that caters to the need of industries.
+He called for intervention funds for the diagnostics profession in terms of practice with a special bank owned by the government just for the health sector; the Bank of Industry that caters to the needs of industries.

-The Chairman, G50 Board of Trustees, Dr Toyosi Raheem, charged members of the association on standardisation and quality assurance so that data from Nigeria would be relevant in the digital era.
+The Chairman of the G50 Board of Trustees, Dr Toyosi Raheem, charged members of the association with standardisation and quality assurance, so that data from Nigeria would be relevant in the digital era.

 Tags: G50 Initiative for HealthHealthHealth TipsHealthcare